nasa/progpy/sphinx-config/prog_algs_guide.rst

 .. image:: images/package_structure.png

 Prognostics is performed using :ref:`State Estimators <State Estimators>` and :ref:`Predictors <Predictors>`.
-State Estimators are resposible for estimating the current state of the modeled system using sensor data and a prognostics model (see: :ref:`Modeling and Simulation Guide <prog_models Guide>`).
+State Estimators are resposible for estimating the current state of the modeled system using sensor data and a prognostics model (see: :ref:`Modeling and Simulation Guide <Modeling and Sim Guide>`).
 The state estimator then produces an estimate of the system state with uncertainty in the form of an :ref:`uncertain data object <Uncertain Data>`.
 This state estimate is used by the predictor to predict when events will occur (Time of Event, ToE - returned as an :ref:`uncertain data object <Uncertain Data>`), and future system states (returned as a :ref:`Prediction object <Prediction>`).

 Data Structures
 ***************